yieldi-labs/docs/README.md

 Thus AVS require the following features provided by Yieldi:

-1) Initial liquidity in the `UST:AVS` token pool in Yieldi
+1) Initial liquidity in the `TOR:AVS` token pool in Yieldi
 2) Ongoing liquidity incentives to ensure sufficient liquidity for users

 Over time, the operators with the most liquidity, stable price and economic activity on their chains can attract the highest quality delegated security.